nicoder/blog/2013/11/01/diffthis.md

 so these days as I use fugitive to interact with the git repository.

 If I have two windows open in splits and want to see the diff, `:windo diffthis` will launch the diff.
-It I want to turn the diff off : `:windo diffoff`.
+If I want to turn the diff off : `:windo diffoff`.

 Sometimes after some changes, the diff gets out of sync, `:diffupdate` fixes this.